Forza to Build Mill in Brownsville

-Forza Steel is investing $60 million to build a new manufacturing facility at the Port of Brownsville.
-The Mexican company, which specializes in the manufacturing of carbon steel pipe, plans to install equipment in July to begin rolling mill operations.
+Forza Steel is investing $60 million to build a new manufacturing facility at the Port of Brownsville in Texas.
+The Mexican company, which specializes in the manufacture of carbon steel pipe, plans to install equipment in July to begin rolling mill operations.

 “The Port of Brownsville is the perfect location for Forza Steel’s entry into the American market.
 The location from Monterrey to Brownsville is ideal,” said Isidro Cantu, general manager for Forza Steel USA.
 “Forza Steel is very excited to be part of the Brownsville community and grow.”

 The new 650,000-square-foot facility will manufacture steel pipes and tubes for the automotive, construction, and oil and gas industries.